tpgmartin/tpgmartin.github.io/_posts/2018-01-06-managing-python-virtual-environments.md

 Having gotten use to using Anaconda and [Conda](https://conda.io/docs/index.html) to create and manage Python projects, I recently found myself in the position of wanting the same degree of dependency management for different projects without the need of installing additional software.
 Luckily enough, Python 3.3+ supports virtual environments out of the box albeit in a very stripped-down forn.
 This short post is just to demonstrate how to use this neat tool - things that I have been consistently forgetting!
 Some of these steps are specific to the OS and shell that I use: macOS and ZSH.
 YMMV.

-Assuming your version of Python supports virtual environments, you can create a new virtual environment with,
+Assuming your version of Python supports virtual environments, you can create a new virtual environment in your terminal with,

 {% highlight bash %}
 python -m venv my-virtual-environment
 {% endhighlight %}

-Which will create all the dependencies for the new virtual environment in the current working directory.
+which will create all the dependencies for the new virtual environment in the current working directory.
 You can also specify a path to your new virtual environment as well.
 For the purpose of development, it's easier to activate a virtual environment to save you from consistently specifying the environment's full path during development.
 To activate the virtual environment use,

 {% highlight bash %}
 source my-virtual-environment/bin/activate